What is Capital Markets Education?

 What are Capital Markets?

-Entrepreneurs and businesses know how to generate money; however, to expand their business, they need money now.
-On the other hand, investors have money available that they plan to use later.
+Entrepreneurs and businesses know how to generate money; however, to expand their business, they need money.
+On the other hand, investors have money available that they would like to earn a return on.

 The capital markets facilitate the transfer of money between the two parties in an effective manner.
 It is the most vital function that allows a market-based economy to grow over time.

-Capital markets add efficiencies to the economy.
-Instead of investors having to search for places to invest their money, and instead of businesses seeking out individual investors, capital markets provide a hub that facilitates these transactions.
+Capital markets add efficiency to an economy.
+Instead of investors having to search for places to invest their money, and instead of businesses seeking out individual investors, capital markets provide a central hub that facilitates these transactions.

 Capital Market Products